 Significant site amplification was observed in Bayraklı district of İzmir, Turkey due to soft soil conditions and combined with the structural deficiencies of several buildings caused four complete gravity (pancake) collapses, fifty partial or sideway collapses in İzmir, Turkey.
 However, considering the similar typology around these buildings, which were immediately reoccupied after the earthquake, as expected based on the version of governing seismic design codes at the time of construction of the buildings, showed that heavy damages of the buildings were mainly because of the structural/material deficiencies conducted during the design and/or construction process.
-The objective of this paper is to provide an overview of the most common type of damage observed in Sisam earthquake. many application problems during the construction were reported in post-earthquake reconnaissance reports [1,7,19].
+The objective of this paper is to provide an overview of the most common type of damage observed in Sisam earthquake.

+overhangs and requires them to be designed by considering the seismic loads, many application problems during the construction were reported in post-earthquake reconnaissance reports [METU (2011), GEER (2020), DAUM (2020)].
 Buildings with overhang floors are also very common in İzmir, Turkey and these overhangs were the cause of the structural damages in many buildings.
-Figure 12 shows the damages that occurred at the overhang locations.
+Hata!
+Başvuru kaynaği bulunamadı. shows the damages that occurred at the overhang locations.
 Columns at cantilever beam connections which intersect with overhangs are subjected to high stresses and this causes significant structural damages at these critical locations.
 It might be a good practice to use of reinforced concrete walls instead of columns at the cantilever beam intersections to increase the rigidity at these junctions if the overhangs are unavoidable.